 License Copyright © 2009 Ciaran McHale.
-Permission is hereby granted, free of charge, to any person obtaining a copy of this training course and associated documentation files (the "Training Course"), to deal in the Training Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Training Course, and to permit persons to whom the Training Course is furnished to do so, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Training Course.
-THE TRAINING COURSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOS AND NONINFRINGEMENT.
+The Innovator's Dilemma Permission is hereby granted, free of charge, to any person obtaining a copy of this training course and associated documentation files (the "Training Course"), to deal in the Training Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Training Course, and to permit persons to whom the Training Course is furnished to do so, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Training Course.
+THE TRAINING COURSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSI AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE TRAINING COURSE OR THE USE OR OTHER DEALINGS IN THE TRAINING COURSE.
-The globe logo is from www.mapAbility.com.
+CiaranMcHale.com The globe logo is from www.mapAbility.com.
 Used with permission.
-The Innovator's Dilemma Introductory example (cont') You could diversify your business: Continue to build ocean-going sailing ships But also invest in steam technology However, it is unlikely you would do so: Your existing sailing-ship business serves a massive market and you barely have enough resources to meet customer demand You cannot afford to divert resources into steamboats when: Your existing customers do not want them And there is a much smaller market for river steamboats Result: Over time, steamboats got faster, more reliable and cheaper to operate Eventually, they became "good enough" for use on the oceans None of the sailing ship companies survived the transition to steam power
+Complexity explained simply 1 The Innovator's Dilemma Introductory example Introductory example (cont') Imagine it is about 1800 and you are head of a company that makes sailing ships that can cross an ocean: Some customers want faster, bigger ships that can carry more cargo You listen to these customers and build such ships In doing so, you achieve ever-increasing profit margins Then the steamboat is invented: It can move against the wind, or in the absence of wind, which makes it useful for use on inland rivers, canals and lakes However, compared to your sailing ships, it is slower, costs more per You could diversify your business: Continue to build ocean-going sailing ships But also invest in steam technology However, it is unlikely you would do so: Your existing sailing-ship business serves a massive market and you barely have enough resources to meet customer demand You cannot afford to divert resources into steamboats when: Your existing customers do not want them And there is a much smaller market for river steamboats